FAQ: FirstClass to PST Migration Services

 There is no limit to the size of an account that can be migrated.
 However, the PSTs we produce are limited to 2GB each.
 For accounts larger than 2GB we therefore produce multiple PST files.

 Is there any limit to the size of messages that can be migrated?

 We are able to migrate messages up to 200MB.
-Any messages larger than this will be skipped during the migration process.
+Any messages larger than this will be moved into a folder called "Large messages" on the user's FirstClass desktop prior to the migration process.

 Does the migration capture both inbound and outbound mail?